confident-ai/deepeval/docs/docs/quickstart/synthetic-data-creation.md

 # Auto-Evaluation

+## Introduction

 Auto-evaluation is useful:

 - When there isn't much data or any data to start with for evaluating langchain pipelines
-- When getting an eyeball check of current performance is done very quickly
+- When getting an eyeball check of current performance is required to be done very quickly

 Generating synthetic queries allows you to quickly evaluate the queries related to your prompts.

 We help developers get up and running with example queries from just raw text based on OpenAI's model.
-In this model, we generate query-answer pairs based on teh text.
+In this model, we generate query-answer pairs based on the text.

 ```python
 # Loads the synthetic query model to generate them based on data you get.